English Language & Literature in english

-The English Language and Literature Department's focus is to develop students’ critical thinking skills.
+The English Language and Literature Department's focus is to nurture our students’ critical thinking and effective communication skills.
 We want our students to develop meta-cognitively, knowing why they do what they do.
-This will in turn translate into students becoming more effective readers, viewers, writers and speakers of the Language.
+This will in turn translate into students becoming more effective readers, viewers, writers and speakers of the language.

 • Appreciate and analyse the nuances of language: how meaning and emotions can be conveyed with subtlety, or with certainty

 • Take into consideration Purpose, Audience, Context and Culture, a crucial life skill that is relevant for effective communication in real life contexts, and across all disciplines

 |Secondary One to Three||

 This programme exposes students to rich short stories that help students appreciate authors’ use of language.
 Through engaging and varied activities created by teachers, each story reveals interesting themes and issues about human behaviour that is a reflection of a slice of real life.

 • Appreciate reading by looking at the authors’ craft in conveying meaning in creative ways, by manipulating language or by employing the clever art of storytelling.

 • Broaden their exposure to stories and a pool of effective and appropriate vocabulary

 • Become better writers, orators and hence more effective communicators

 Selected students who have the talent and passion for public speaking will be identified by their teachers to be trained and to participate in specific competitions in order to develop their craft as orators.
 Seen as our way of stretching students with talent, these clubs see students developing skills beyond the classroom curriculum.